 Arby’s is well famous for creating some of the best advertising that we’ve ever seen.
 From their YouTube ads to their social media posts, Arby’s just seems to be on top of things, don’t they?

 This restaurant banner design is no different if you were to ask me – I love the different contrasts between the ingredients and the finished foods near the bottom of the banner, as it creates a nice transition.
 I also can’t help that the boots in the middle really sells the whole Western feel for the banner.
+Of all the restaurant banner design examples, this one goes lightest on text.

 6. Great Raft Brewing